fssa-batch3/hariharan.veerakumar__web_project/README.md

         3. View the list of available music.
     - Expected Result:
         - The user can view the list of available music.

+### View products/items
+- Scenario 1: Successfully view products/items
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the product listing page.
+        3. View the list of available products/items.
+    - Expected Result:
+        - The user can view the list of available products/items.

+### View product/item details
+- Scenario 1: Successfully view product/item details
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the product listing page.
+        3. Select a product/item to view its details.
+    - Expected Result:
+        - The user can view the details of the selected product/item.

+### Buy a product/item
+- Scenario 1: Successfully purchase a product/item
+    - Steps:
+        1. Log in as a buyer.
+        2. Navigate to the product listing page.
+        3. Select a product/item to view its details.
+        4. Click the "Buy Now" button.
+        5. Confirm the shipping address and payment method.
+        6. Click the "Place Order" button.
+    - Expected Result:
+        - The user is redirected to the order confirmation page.
+        - An order confirmation email is sent to the user's email address.
+        - The product/item's stock is reduced by the purchased quantity.